metalbear-co/mirrord.dev/content/docs/reference/fileops/index.md

 `ssize_t read(int fd, void *buf, size_t count);`

 Read from a file on the remote pod.
-If the provided `fd` is a valid file descriptor i.e. it refers to a file opened on the remote pod then the call is forwarded to the remote pod, otherwise if the call is sent to libc.

 Example: